Buchenherz/uibk_parsys_19/proseminar/11/readme.md

  | 21                    |  0.6%                            |  99.0%       |  21                 |  0.6%        |  comm3          |
  | 19                    |  0.6%                            |  99.5%       |  166                |  4.9%        |  zran3          |

  This clearly demonstrates that most of the execution time is spend in both `resid` and `psinv`, so that is where are parallelization focus needs to be.
+A graphical representation (svg-format) can be found in the file [pprof-seq-non-optimised.svg](versions/pprof-seq-non-optimised.svg).

+ ### Makefile
+ To be able to use gperf or perf, various flags have to be set in gcc (9.2.0_3).
+Notably, the `-g` and `-pg` flags for debug symbols and gprof support respectively.
+It is also recommended to use `-O0` for such measurements.
+To use `google-perftools`, we have to link `-lprofiler` and run the program with the environment variable `CPUPROFILE=<profile.name> ./program`.
+After execution has finished, one has to run google `pprof ./program <profile.name>`.
+ For compiler optimisation, we added the `-march=native`, `-mtune=native`, `-ftree-vectorize`, and `-O3` flags.
+For OpenMP support, we also link `-fopenmp`.

+ ### Basic OMP parallelising
+ After locating the previously mentioned hotspots of `real.c`, we added simple OMP `for` pragmas which resulted in a dramatic runtime improvement.

 ## General Notes